klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

   ![Slide GPU binding: Implementation](https://465000095.lumidata.eu/training-materials-web/intro-evolving/img/LUMI-BE-Intro-evolving-08-Binding/ROCRMechanism.png){ loading=lazy }
 </figure>

-To implement a proper CCD-to-GCD mapping we will use two mechanisms:
+To implement a proper CCD-to-GCD mapping we will use three mechanisms:

--   On the CPU side we'll use Slurm `--cpu-bind`.
+-   On the **CPU side** we'll use Slurm `--cpu-bind`.
 Sometimes we can also simply use `-c` or `--cpus-per-task` (in particular in the case below with linear ordering of the CCDs and 7 cores per task)

--   On the GPU side we will manually assign GPUs via a different value of `ROCR_VISIBLE_DEVICES` for each thread.
+-   On the **GPU side** we will manually assign GPUs via a different value of `ROCR_VISIBLE_DEVICES` for each thread.
 To accomplish this we will have to write a wrapper script which we will generate in the job script.

+-   On the **NIC side**, one can then ensure that the proper NIC will be used by each MPI rank by setting `MPICH_OFI_NIC_POLICY` to either `GPU` or `NUMA`.
+Which one does not matter as when the proper mappings are used, the CPU cores and GCD used by an MPI rank are in the same NUMA node.

 Let us start with the simplest case: